jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Representation of the quality score to determine failure / success

 - Generate a radioactivity score (scale for failures)

-# Audio
-- Add sound effects to the Hotdog to play on collision
-	- Will need to put these somewhere on the rigidbody

 # Instruction Pages
 - Create basic instruction page explaining gameplay loop